API & Security Settings

 3. Locate the Content Security Policy field.

-4. Add or update CSP directives (for example, default-src, script-src, connect-src).
+4. Review or update CSP directives (for example, default-src, script-src, connect-src).

 5. Click Save.